AnoukSmet/Dog-Health-Tracker/README.md

 This was used to prevent that the user had to scroll back to the top in order to add a log.
 However when I was testing this implementation I noticed that on mobile devices, it was working rather confusing.
 As the display of the dog_profile takes up full view height, the floating action button was being displayed on top of the dog_profile.
-The user might have gotten confused this button with the add dog button which is not good for user experience.
+The user might have gotten confused the add log button with the add dog button which is not good for user experience.

 * **Fix**
 My first idea was to only show the floating action button as off the moment the user scrolled down to the logs section but I was unable to implemented this.
 As a result, I have decided to hide the floating action button on small devices and added a fixed button right under the search button where the user can click to add a log.

 * **Verdict**
-It doesn't give the same user experience as the floating action button on medium and large devices but it still provides a better user experience that the floating action button being displayed on the dog profile.
+It doesn't give the same user experience as the floating action button on medium and large devices but it still provides a better user experience than the floating action button being displayed on top of the dog profile.

 ### **Removing last dog of a user account**